IcyJan/csgo-server-config/docs/install.md

 ![install image 8](install/8.png)
 1. Try for free (you can easily add money later)
 ---
-9: Edit teh Server
+9: Edit the Server
 ![install image 9](install/9.png)
 1. Click 'Edit' on the server you just created
 ---
 10: Edit Advanced settings
 ![install image 10](install/10.png)
-1. Select 'Advanced Serttings'
+1. Select 'Advanced Settings'
 2. Configure the server to stop running when it is empty (saves you quite some money)
 3. Change the map the server starts on
 4. Enable GOTV